cloudflare/ModCloudFlareIIS/README.md

 ==Potential issues==

---This module is likely far from complete and may not cover all methods of retrieving a visitor's IP using ServerVariables --IPv4 only, for now.
+-This module is likely far from complete and may not cover all methods of retrieving a visitor's IP using ServerVariables -IPv4 only, for now.

 ==Feedback==